Infinity Coaster

-The Infinity Coaster is a roller coaster design by Gerstlauer.
-A variant of the popular Euro-Fighter model, the Infinity Coaster allows for higher capacity through longer trains.
-The coaster also features a magnetic rollback system on rides with lifthills, to allow for easier evacuation of riders in breakdown situations.
-The ride car can now roll backwards with the magnetic fins deployed and the lift motor in reverse.
+The Infinity Coaster is a roller coaster model by German amusement ride manufacturer Gerstlauer.
+A variant of their Euro-Fighter model, the Infinity Coaster allows for higher rider throughput through longer trains.
+The coaster also features a magnetic rollback system on rides with lift hills, to allow for easier evacuation of riders in breakdown situations.
+The ride car can roll backwards with the magnetic fins deployed and the lift motor in reverse.

-The first Infinity Coaster was The Smiler at Alton Towers in the UK, opened in 2013.
+The first Infinity Coaster was The Smiler at Alton Towers in the United Kingdom, which opened in 2013.